 From intelligent security lighting and cameras to automated door and window locks, home security has evolved to provide homeowners with the ability to completely remotely control their property.

 The mainstream market has seen high technology security become more accessible with systems such as the Ring doorbell which connects with a resident’s smartphone to let them know someone is at the door via video link.

 Extending beyond the front door, it is now reasonably easy to set up security cameras throughout your home which can all be monitored via smartphone or tablet applications.

-As well as cameras, some smart security system include sirens, motion detectors, door locks and even sensors that can detect when a door or window has been opened.
-Most security companies recommend installing deterrence devices such as a siren and security lighting as a front line defence for your home, if you’re considering buying a smart home security package perhaps find one that has those functionalities.
+As well as cameras, some smart security systems include sirens, motion detectors, door locks and even sensors that can detect when a door or window has been opened.
+Most security companies recommend installing deterrence devices such as a siren and security lighting as a front-line defence for your home, if you’re considering buying a smart home security package perhaps find one that has those functionalities.